AaronGazzola/AaronGazzola/README.md

 7 Years of experience, including 2 years at a Y Combinator startup, and 6 months at a Blackbird VC startup

-🧑‍💻 Complex design & development
+🧑‍💻 Detailed roadmap design for complex development planning

-🛡️ Database architecture & security
+🛡️ Database architecture, RLS security and data management

-🪲 Automated testing & bug fixing
+🪲 Error prevention, automated testing and bug fixing

-📞 Clear & responsive communication
+📞 Clear, responsive communication with Human crafted reporting

 ### My web apps: